Program Fee

 Financial Assistance

-Bursaries are non-repayable grants available to students who have demonstrated financial need above the maximum funding available through government student financial assistance.
+Bursaries, which are non-repayable grants to students who have demonstrated financial need above the maximum funding available through government student financial assistance, are available to both Queen's and non-Queen's students.
 All domestic students must be in receipt of government assistance in order to be considered for a bursary.
+Bursaries are administered by Queen's Financial Aid and Awards.

-How to Apply for Bursaries
+How to Apply (Queen’s Students)

-Queen's Law Students: Global Law Scholarships and Global Skills Opportunity Awards
+Queen's Law Students: Global Law Scholarships

 Students at Other Law Schools